Page created on November 12, 2018. Last updated on January 1, 2023 at 20:33

 Most of the mucosa is overtaken by a cancer.
 The cancerous part has irregular and slightly greyish surface, while the healthy mucosa is more regular and is slightly more whitish.
+Note that the border on the image is probably wrongly demarcated.
+The border should be horizontal, separating the top and bottom parts of the prep.

 Diagnosis: Rectal adenocarcinoma